standroidbeta/Job-Search-Project/README.md

 ## TODO:(In no certain order)

-- Decide on and add a License
+- [x] Decide on and add a License
-- Add more notes
+- [] Add more code comments
-- Scrape Full job description
+- [] Scrape Full job description
-- Incorporate NLP for Top Words
+- [] Incorporate NLP for Top Words
-- Add DS statiscal Analysis on NLP with visuals
+- [] Add DS statiscal Analysis on NLP with visuals
-- Import resume for comparison.
+- [] Import resume for comparison.
-- Package code for deployment
+- [] Package code for deployment
-- Anything else.
+- [] Anything else.
 Maybe the kitchen sink.